IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 ----------------------------------

 Running successful tests displays statistics over the test cases generated.
-By default, testing a ContractModel_ just displays the distribution of types of action.
+By default, testing a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` just displays the distribution of types of action.
 Looking at the output above, we can see that the vast majority of actions were ``GiveToken`` actions; only 9% were guesses, and fewer than 4% were ``Lock`` actions.